-The Georgia Medical Monitoring Project (GA MMP) is a surveillance project designed to produce nationally representative data on HIV-infected persons receiving care in the United States.
-Georgia is one of 26 states and cities across the nation participating in MMP.
+The Medical Monitoring Project (MMP) is a surveillance project designed to produce nationally representative data on HIV infected persons receiving care in the United States.
 It is the only population-based study of its kind to collect behavioral and clinical information on the same person.
 The main activities include:

 - Maintaining a list of all HIV care providers across the state.

 - Matched patient interviews and medical record abstractions.